The Goldman Sachs Group, Inc. (NYSE:GS) Shares Acquired by Patten & Patten Inc. TN

-Patten & Patten Inc. TN raised its stake in shares of The Goldman Sachs Group, Inc. (NYSE:GS – Get Rating) by 116.6% during the first quarter, according to the company in its most recent 13F filing with the SEC.
-The fund owned 2,415 shares of the investment management company’s stock after buying an additional 1,300 shares during the quarter.
+Patten & Patten Inc. TN increased its position in The Goldman Sachs Group, Inc. (NYSE:GS – Get Rating) by 116.6% in the first quarter, according to its most recent disclosure with the SEC.
+The institutional investor owned 2,415 shares of the investment management company’s stock after purchasing an additional 1,300 shares during the period.
 Patten & Patten Inc. TN’s holdings in The Goldman Sachs Group were worth $797,000 at the end of the most recent reporting period.

-A number of other large investors have also recently bought and sold shares of the stock.
-Joseph P. Lucia & Associates LLC purchased a new position in shares of The Goldman Sachs Group during the 1st quarter worth $26,000.
+Other hedge funds have also bought and sold shares of the company.
+Joseph P. Lucia & Associates LLC bought a new stake in shares of The Goldman Sachs Group during the first quarter valued at approximately $26,000.
 Nauset Wealth Management.
-LLC purchased a new position in shares of The Goldman Sachs Group during the 1st quarter worth $27,000.
-Blue Bell Private Wealth Management LLC purchased a new position in shares of The Goldman Sachs Group in the 4th quarter worth $34,000.
-Comprehensive Financial Consultants Institutional Inc. purchased a new position in shares of The Goldman Sachs Group in the 4th quarter worth $35,000.
-Finally, Rise Advisors LLC purchased a new position in shares of The Goldman Sachs Group in the 4th quarter worth $38,000.
-Institutional investors and hedge funds own 71.42% of the company’s stock.
+LLC bought a new stake in shares of The Goldman Sachs Group during the first quarter valued at approximately $27,000.
+Blue Bell Private Wealth Management LLC bought a new stake in shares of The Goldman Sachs Group during the fourth quarter valued at approximately $34,000.
+Comprehensive Financial Consultants Institutional Inc. bought a new stake in The Goldman Sachs Group during the fourth quarter worth approximately $35,000.
+Finally, Rise Advisors LLC bought a new stake in The Goldman Sachs Group during the fourth quarter worth approximately $38,000.
+71.42% of the stock is currently owned by institutional investors and hedge funds.

 Analysts Set New Price Targets

-The Goldman Sachs Group (NYSE:GS – Get Rating) last released its quarterly earnings results on Monday, July 18th.
-The investment management company reported $7.73 earnings per share for the quarter, beating analysts’ consensus estimates of $6.61 by $1.12.
-The Goldman Sachs Group had a return on equity of 19.08% and a net margin of 31.21%.
-The company had revenue of $11.86 billion for the quarter, compared to analysts’ expectations of $10.70 billion.
-During the same quarter in the previous year, the company posted $15.02 earnings per share.
-The business’s revenue for the quarter was down 22.9% compared to the same quarter last year.
-On average, analysts predict that The Goldman Sachs Group, Inc. will post 34.76 earnings per share for the current year.
+The Goldman Sachs Group (NYSE:GS – Get Rating) last issued its earnings results on Monday, July 18th.
+The investment management company reported $7.73 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $6.61 by $1.12.
+The company had revenue of $11.86 billion during the quarter, compared to analyst estimates of $10.70 billion.
+The Goldman Sachs Group had a net margin of 31.21% and a return on equity of 19.08%.
+The company’s revenue for the quarter was down 22.9% on a year-over-year basis.
+During the same quarter last year, the business posted $15.02 EPS.
+On average, equities analysts expect that The Goldman Sachs Group, Inc. will post 34.76 EPS for the current fiscal year.

 The Goldman Sachs Group, Inc, a financial institution, provides a range of financial services for corporations, financial institutions, governments, and individuals worldwide.
 It operates through four segments: Investment Banking, Global Markets, Asset Management, and Consumer & Wealth Management.